Dirk's professional Accordion Tuner 2.5

 Start the tuner and wait until the text 'Initializing…' disappears.
 Shortly after start up the tuner measures the background sounds for approximately five seconds.
 If a note is played during this period, it will be considered as a background sound.
 This note will then not be recognized shortly after the initialization.
 If this happens, then stop playing the note and waits approximately ten seconds before playing the note again.

-Select the correct number of reeds with the 'Reeds' button.
-This number must equal the number of reeds that sound at the same time.
+Select the sounding reeds by clicking on the corresponding reeds.
+The number of selected reeds must equal the number of reeds that sound at the same time.
 If more reeds sound than are selected, then the tuner will recognize the loudest reeds, but never more than selected.
 If the sound volumes of the reeds lie closely to each other and varies a bit then the reeds recognized by the tuner can jump from one to the other and the reading will be difficult.
 If less reeds sound than are selected, then there is a chance that the tuner recognizes a tone from the background sounds.
 This chance however is small and if it happens, it is not really a problem, but it makes the reading less clear.

 5. Play the note to tune